2023-2024 Tax Planning Guide

 Given these requirements, U.S. individuals or entities with foreign accounts, no matter the size, are recommended to see if they qualify for FBAR filing requirements to avoid possible penalties.

-The FBAR must be filed electronically with the Financial Crimes Enforcement Network (FinCEN), not on a federal income tax return.
+The FBAR must be filed electronically with FinCEN, not on a federal income tax return.
 It can only be accessed and submitted through the BSA E-Filing System.
 Anyone unable to e-file their FBAR within the United States must contact FinCEN by phone at 800-949-2732 (703-905-3975 if calling from outside the United States) or by email at FRC@fincen.gov.

 This publication is distributed for informational purposes only, with the understanding that Doeren Mayhew is not rendering legal, accounting, or other professional opinions on specific facts for matters, and, accordingly, assumes no liability whatsoever in connection with its use.
 Should the reader have any questions regarding any of the news articles, it is recommended that a Doeren Mayhew representative be contacted.